MichaCo/CacheManager/README.md

       Redis |      X86 | 61.0272 us | 1.4178 us |  24.38 |

 ### Put
 *Put 1 item per run*
+Redis is as fast as the other handles in this scenario because CacheManager uses fire and forget for those operations.
+For Put it doesn't matter to know if the item has been added or updated...

 Method |  Platform |  Median |    StdDev | Scaled |
 -----------: |:-----------: |-----------: |----------: |-------: |